Chaotic diffusion of the fundamental frequencies in the Solar System: Dynamical model

-We use the secular equations of motions of \citep[][and references therein]{laskar1985,laskar1990,laskar2008}.
-They are obtained by series expansion in planetary masses, eccentricities and inclinations, and through analytical averaging of second order over the rapidly-changing mean longitudes of the planets.
-The expansion is truncated at second order with respect to the masses and degree 5 in eccentricities and inclinations.
+We used the secular equations of motions of \citet[][and references therein]{laskar1985,laskar1990,laskar2008}.
+They were obtained via series expansions in planetary masses, eccentricities, and inclinations as well as through second-order analytical averaging over the rapidly changing mean longitudes of the planets.
+The expansion was truncated at the second order with respect to the masses and to degree 5 in eccentricities and inclinations.
 The equations include corrections from general relativity and Earth-Moon gravitational interaction.
 This leads to the following system of ordinary differential equations:

-where $\omega = (z_1,\dots,z_8,\zeta_1, \dots, \zeta_8)$ with $z_k = e_k \exp(\varpi_k) $, $\zeta_k = \sin(i_k/2) \exp(\Omega_k) $.
-The variable $\varpi_k$ is the longitude of the perihelion, $\Omega_k$ is the longitude of the ascending node, $e_k$ is eccentricity and $i_k$ is inclination. $\Phi_3(\omega, \bar{\omega})$ and $\Phi_5(\omega, \bar{\omega})$ are the terms of degree 3 and 5.
-The $16 \times 16$ matrix $\Gamma$ is the linear Laplace-Lagrange system, which is slightly modified to make up for the higher order terms in the outer Solar System.
-With adapted initial condition, the secular solution is very close to the solution of direct integration over 35 Myr \citep{laskar2004}.
+where $\omega = (z_1,\dots,z_8,\zeta_1, \dots, \zeta_8)$ with $z_k = e_k \exp(\varpi_k)$ and $\zeta_k = \sin(i_k/2) \exp(\Omega_k) $.
+The variable $\varpi_k$ is the longitude of the perihelion, $\Omega_k$ is the longitude of the ascending node, $e_k$ is eccentricity, and $i_k$ is inclination.
+The function $\Phi_3(\omega, \bar{\omega})$ and $\Phi_5(\omega, \bar{\omega})$ are the terms of degree 3 and 5.
+The $16 \times 16$ matrix $\Gamma$ is the linear Laplace-Lagrange system, which is slightly modified to make up for the higher-order terms in the outer Solar System.
+With an adapted initial condition, the secular solution is very close to the solution of direct integration over 35 Myr \citep{laskar2004}.
 The major advantage of the secular system over direct integration is speed.
-Numerically integrating averaged equations is 2000 times faster than non-averaged ones, due to the much larger step size: 250 years instead of 1.8265 days.
+Numerically integrating averaged equations is 2000 times faster than non-averaged ones due to the much larger step size: 250 years instead of 1.8265 days.
 It is thus desirable to employ the secular equations to study the statistics of the Solar System.
-Yet, we will also compare their predictions to those of a non-averaged comprehensive dynamical model in Sect. \ref{sec:benchmark}.
+However, we also compare their predictions to those of a non-averaged comprehensive dynamical model in Sect. \ref{sec:benchmark}.

-\subsection{Frequency Analysis}
+\subsection{Frequency analysis}

 We employed the frequency analysis (FA) technique proposed by \cite{laskar1988,laskar1993FA} to extract the fundamental secular frequencies from the integrated solutions.
-The method find a quasi-periodic approximation $f'(t) = \sum_{k=1}^N a_k e^{i\nu_k t}$ of a function $f(t)$ over a time span interval $[0, T]$.
-It first finds the strongest mode, which corresponding to the maximum of the function:
+The method finds a quasi-periodic approximation $f'(t) = \sum_{k=1}^N a_k e^{i\nu_k t}$ of a function $f(t)$ over a time span interval $[0, T]$.
+It first finds the strongest mode, which corresponds to the maximum of the function: